 Theses are expected to conform to high standards of scholarship.
 The research question(s) and/or project chosen for the study must be firmly embedded in the body of theory and empirical data that has been accumulated in counseling psychology, theology, spirituality or closely related fields.
-Students are required to present a written proposal to all members of the Thesis Committee for the committee's approval.
+Students are required to present a written proposal to their thesis advisor.
 The proposal should include the basic research question, a concise review of the precedent literature, and the design and methodology of the project.
 When writing the thesis, the student is expected to provide a thorough presentation of the relevant literature and an in-depth discussion of the results and findings of the project.
 The latter should include limitations of the study, as well as alternative explanations of findings.
-It is the student's responsibility to form the Thesis Committee, to be aware of appropriate deadlines (available from the Director of Research), collect needed documentation, and adhere to PSI requirements related to theses.
+A student must adhere to the APA Publication Manual standards in writing his thesis.
+The Thesis Guide, which contains the specific requirements and procedures for completing this option, is available from the Director of Research and the Registrar's Office.